3 Simple Budgeting Systems and the Best Tools for Each

 If you want the convenience of using plastic but like the accountability of the envelope system, Mvelopes is a solution that marries the two.
 The program lets you use digital envelopes to track your expenses within each budget category.

-You’ll need to connect your accounts and create a budget before you can use Mvelopes.
-It gives you a complete picture of your bank accounts and extensive reports you can use to review your spending patterns.
+To get started, you’ll need to connect your bank accounts and create a budget.
+Mvelopes gives you a complete picture of your financial standing and generates reports you can use to review your spending patterns.

-While the program makes using digital envelopes easier, it’s not the same as using physical bills.
-You still use plastic for your transactions and need to check with the program to stay on top of your spending in each envelope.
+While the program makes using digital envelopes easier, it’s not the same as using actual cash.
+You still use cards for your transactions and need to check in with the app to stay on top of your spending in each envelope.

-If you have construction paper, you can make your own simple envelopes in different colors.
-You can also buy a ready-to-use kit that has everything you need to use the envelope budgeting system.
+If you want to get a little more creative and have some construction paper on hand, you can make your own simple envelopes in different colors or buy a ready-to-use kit that has everything you need to use the envelope budgeting system.

 3 Tips to Make Any Budgeting System Successful

-For a budget to work, you need to check in with your spending.
-One of the easiest ways to do that is to have a money date once a week.
-If you have a significant other, make sure you involve them so you can be on the same page.
+Whether you use a budgeting app or track your expenses by hand, for a budget to work, you need to check in with your spending.
+Try to do this at least once a week.
+If you share your money with a spouse or partner, make sure you involve them so you’re both on the same page.

-When you create a budget, you may want to cut back in every category and get your spending under control.
-However, this can backfire since you’ll feel deprived and end up overspending.
+When you create a budget, you may want to immediately cut back in every category to get your spending under control.
+However, this can backfire.
+You may feel deprived and end up overspending to compensate.

-Instead, choose one or two categories where you want to cut back and lower your spending.
-For example, if you spend $400 a month on groceries and want to lower it, plan to spend 5 to 10% less the following month.
+Instead, choose one or two categories where you want to cut back and lower your spending in those first.
+For example, if you spend $400 a month on groceries and want to lower it, plan to spend between 5 to 10% less the following month.

-Keep cutting back until you are comfortable with your spending in that category.
-Then, move on to the next.
+Keep cutting back until you’re comfortable with your spending in that category.
+Then move on to the next.
 By picking one category to focus on, you won’t get overwhelmed trying to cut back on everything all at once.
 This way you set yourself up to succeed.

-When you first create your budget, you may be tempted to leave out fun categories like eating out or entertainment.
-While this can save you money in the short run, it will lead to burnout and may cause you to abandon your budget completely.
+When you first create your budget, you may be tempted to leave out categories like eating out or entertainment.
+While this can save you money in the short run, completely eliminating entertainment may also lead to burnout and cause you to abandon your budget entirely.

 Instead, build some fun into your monthly spending.
-Include a line item for dining out or give yourself a personal allowance.
-This doesn’t have to be a large amount, but enough for you to have fun and not feel guilty.
+Include a line item for dining out or manicures or give yourself a personal allowance.
+Try to keep it reasonable, but make it enough for you to enjoy yourself without feeling guilty.

 Combine Your Favorite Budgeting Systems

 For example, you can combine a zero-based budget and the cash envelope system.
-Create a zero-based budget for each month, but pick a few categories where you have trouble restraining yourself and put money in a cash envelope to help you limit your spending.
+Create a zero-based budget for each month, but use cash envelopes for a few categories where you tend to overspend.
+You can play around with these combinations until you find one that fits your needs.

 There is no one-size-fits-all with budgeting.
-The best budget is the one that works for you and your family.
+The best budgeting system is the one that works for you and your family.